 Special Enrollment Period

-Your Initial Enrollment Period and Open Enrollment Period aren’t the only times you can make changes to your Medicare coverage.
+Your Initial Enrollment Period and Annual Enrollment Period aren’t the only times you can make changes to your Medicare coverage.
 For example, if you’ve moved out of your current plan’s area of coverage, if you’re no longer eligible for Medicaid, or if you live in a long-term care facility (such as a nursing home), you may be eligible for what’s known as a Special Enrollment Period or SEP.

 For a complete list of special circumstances that fall within the Special Enrollment Period, see Medicare’s website.

 How Do I Enroll in Medicare?

 There are a number of ways to enroll in Medicare plans.
 Depending on your situation, you may even qualify for automatic enrollment.
 Read on to learn more.